LocalGovIMS/localgov-ims-website/documentation/index.markdown

 navEntry: 4
 ---

 > Here we share additional documentation.
-If you’d like the team to add something to this section [please get in touch](/contact).
+If you’d like the team to add something to this section [please get in touch](/contacts).

 ## IMS Memorandum of Understanding

 The purpose of the Memorandum of Understanding (MoU) is to guide and support councils that co-develop, share, and maintain the open source codebase for the Local Gov Income Management System (IMS).

-Wherever possible we will re-use existing knowledge and solutions.This means:
+Wherever possible we will re-use existing knowledge and solutions.

-* Making it as easy as possible for all councils to download, set up, use and receive enhancements.
-* Sharing information between councils about usability and user feedback for future enhancements.
-* Showing how collaboration between councils can work.

 ### Values

-We believe in and are committed to the principles of the Local Digital Declaration:
+The project team are committed to the principles of the Local Digital Declaration including:

 * An open culture that values, encourages and expects digital ways of working from contributors
 * Working in the open